 These issues typically have short deadlines and require prompt professional responses.
 Our aviation lawyers act quickly to protect the rights of the certificate holder.
 We provide pilots, operators, and mechanics with representation in the earliest stages of pilot certificate actions and throughout the entire hearing and appeal process.
 This includes representation in communications with all FAA personnel.

 As a licensed and active pilot himself, aviation attorney Joe LoRusso understands firsthand the FAA regulations for safety, as well as the technical operation of an aircraft.
-If an aircraft was involved with your accident or injury, or a loved one is the victim of a crash or incident, Ramos Law can help.
+If an aircraft was involved with your accident or injury, or a loved one is the victim of a crash or incident, our personal injury attorneys in Phoenix, Arizona, can help.
 We can take on a wide array of aviation accidents and injuries caused by negligence, recklessness, or aircraft malfunction.

 Along with being BOTH a board-certified emergency room physician and a licensed attorney.
 Our Founder, Dr. Joseph Ramos is also an avid pilot.
 Dr. Ramos’ unique combination of knowledge and skills gives our firm a deep understanding of the life-changing impacts of injuries in the aviation field.
 Our team has extensive experience helping accident and injury victims obtain compensation to pay for medical bills, lost wages, and pain and suffering.